pyjokes/pyjokes/docs/index.md

 ### Command line

-Run `pyjoke` at the command line to get a random joke:
+Run `pyjoke` or `pyjokes` at the command line to get a random joke:

 ```
 $ pyjoke